tmcclintock/cluster_toolkit/docs/source/projected_density_profiles.rst

    \bar{\Sigma}(<R) = \frac{2}{R^2}\int_0^R {\rm d}R'\ \Sigma(R'),

-or the average surface mass density over the circle enclosed by :math:`R`.
-To calculate this using this modele you would use
+or the average surface mass density within the circle of radius:math:`R`.
+To calculate this you would use

 .. code::